PBJI/FileManagerNode/README.md

 #### Methods

 1. **`createFolderStructure(basePath, folderArray)`**
 - Creates a nested folder structure based on the provided array.
 - **Parameters**:
   - `basePath` (string): The root path where the folder structure should be created.
   - `folderArray` (Array): An array defining the folder structure, which can include nested arrays.

 2. **`deleteFolderStructure(basePath, folderArray, mode)`**
 - Deletes specified folders and their contents based on the provided structure.
 - **Parameters**:
   - `basePath` (string): The root path where the folders are located.
   - `folderArray` (Array): An array defining the folder structure to delete.
   - `mode` (string): The deletion mode, either "preserve" or "force".
 - **Mode Options**:
   - "preserve": Deletes only the specified folders, also if empty.
-- "for  ce": Deletes the specified folders and their contents.
+  - "force": Deletes the specified folders and their contents.

 3. **`deleteDirectory(dirPath)`**
 - Helper function to delete a directory and all its contents.
 - **Parameters**:
   - `dirPath` (string): The path of the directory to be deleted.

 4. **`createBasicFile(filePath, fileMode)`**
 - Creates a basic file at the specified path.
 - **Parameters**:
   - `filePath` (string): The path where the file should be created.
   - `fileMode` (string): The mode in which to create the file, "preserve", "overwrite" or "unique"
 - **Filemode Options**:
   - "preserve": If the file already exists, it will not be overwritten.
   - "overwrite": If the file already exists, it will be overwritten.
   - "unique": If the file already exists, a numeric suffix will be added to create a unique file.
 - **Returns**: A key (string) representing the file.

 5. **`createLogFile(directoryPath, namingMode = "date", fileMode = "reuse")`**
   - Creates a log file in the specified directory, with options for naming based on date or increment.